 SCOTT SIMON, HOST:

-SIMON: NPR's Howard Bryant, thanks so much for being with us.
+SIMON: Virginia Chandler, a retired nurse who's an assisted-living resident in Albany, Ore., thanks so much for being with us.